 Preventing stress fractures involve a holistic approach:

 1. Ensure you’re receiving proper nutrition.
 In order for your bones to be healthy, you have to provide them with the right amount of nutrients.
-Vitamin D, iron, potassium, calcium, protein, carbohydrates: all of these come into play for optimal performance and overall health.
+Vitamin D, iron, potassium, calcium, protein, and carbohydrates – all of these come into play for optimal performance and overall health.

 2. Buy shoes from a specialty store.
 There are several factors that come into play when purchasing the right pair of athletic shoes: Your gait, whether you’re an overpronator, have flat feet, your fitness level, and whether you’re prone to injury.
 Going to a run of the mill chain store will probably leave you with employees who won’t have the specialized knowledge required to help you choose the right pair for you.